arkivanov/Decompose/docs/getting-started/installation.md

         implementation("com.arkivanov.decompose:extensions-compose:<version>")
         ```

-#### Support for Compose for iOS and Web (JS/Canvas and WASM)
+#### Support for Compose for iOS and Web (JS/Canvas and Wasm)

 === "Before v3.0.0-alpha01"

-    Compose for iOS and Web (JS/Canvas, not WASM) are supported and published from a separate branch: `compose-experimental`.
+    Compose for iOS and Web (JS/Canvas, not Wasm) are supported and published from a separate branch: `compose-experimental`.
 This means that a special version suffix for all Decompose modules is required when configuring dependencies.

     === "Groovy"